lizdoyle/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  A token is a way to help ensure a user is logged in.
+It is a typically a unique id called, saved to the localStorage, and allows the website to see what user is logged in and what permissions are set for that user.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  Set up Private Routes in order to require a token authentication, which will help ensure that any incorrect token requests are redirected to a login or default page.

 - [ ] Describe how web servers work.

+  Web servers are computers that listen to the internet, and store information for the internet.
+They pass signals to and from each other, and make sycronous and async calls in order to render the data onto a indivicuals computer screen.
+The web servers hold the databases where all of the actual information is called from, from specific IP addresses that point to the individual servers where the information is stored.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  CRUD stands for Create, Read, Update and Delete.
+This is a perfect example of HTTP and requests, when using .post for create, .get for read, .put for update, and .delete for delete.

 ## Project Set Up